 - 0% on the first £300,000 of the purchase price

-- 3.5% on the portion above £500,000
+- 3.5% on any balance above £350,000

-You will need to instruct a Gibraltar solicitor to handle the conveyancing on your purchase.
 Legal fees for property purchases in Gibraltar typically run at around 1% to 1.5% of the purchase price.
-On a £600,000 property, that's £6,000 to £9,000.
+On a £600,000 property, that is £6,000 to £9,000.
+Some firms offer a fixed fee for straightforward transactions; others work on a percentage basis.
+Get a clear written quote before instructing anyone.

 What Do Property Surveys Cost in Gibraltar?

 - RICS Level 1 (Condition Report): roughly £500 to £800.
-Suitable for newer or well-maintained properties.
-A basic snapshot of the property's condition.
+A basic snapshot of condition, suitable for newer or well-maintained properties.

 What Other Costs Are There When Buying in Gibraltar?